baronfel/sdk-container-demo/README.md

 * The [workflow definition](.github/workflows/containerize.yml)
 * An [example Action run](https://github.com/baronfel/sdk-container-demo/runs/7888742074?check_suite_focus=true) showing the container push to Azure Container Registry

+All of the following commands assume you are running from the [`src/sdk-container-demo`](src/sdk-container-demo/) directory/project.

 ## Global prerequisites

 The commands below will probably require